Apple WWDC 2023: Headset rumors, iOS 17 and everything else to expect

 As for the rest of the hardware, new Macs are apparently coming next week.
 The most exciting of the bunch could well be a 15-inch MacBook Air, paired with a revamped 13-inch Air and Pro.
 The Apple Silicon Mac Pro could be on the way, but this doesn’t seem especially likely.
 Either way, it will be fun to see how the company out-horsepowers its existing desktops.

-Things kick off at 10AM PT the morning of June 5.
+Things kick off at 10AM PT the morning of June 5, you can watch live here.
 TechCrunch will be liveblogging and bringing you the news as it breaks.
 See you next week.